The Atheist Bible

 When this book talks of “an atheist point of view”, it describes the point of view of an atheist (namely myself).
 This does not mean that all atheists would share my point of view.

 Religion is a controversial issue.
 Hence, I cannot assume responsibility for personal unease resulting from reading this book.
 Should you disagree with this condition, please abstain from reading this text.

 All text and images of this book have been created by myself unless otherwise noted.
 The provenance of an image from another source is indicated either in the image itself, or below it.
 Text from other sources is accompanied by a reference in brackets [ ] and a link to the source.
 References in parentheses ( ) indicate sources that substantiate a claim.

 This book is available online at https://suchanek.name/texts/atheism.
 It is also available as an EPUB e-book and as PDF.
-The book is not available in printed form (unless you print the PDF yourself).
-All versions are under a Creative Commons Attribution Non-Commercial License.
+The book is not available in printed form, unless you print the PDF yourself (which is what I did for the picture on the right).
+All versions of this book are under a Creative Commons Attribution Non-Commercial License.
 This means that you can freely use this text, except for commercial purposes.
 If you re-use parts of this book, you have to give credit to the original by linking to the online document.